benchristel/refactoring-workshop/docs/smells/option-parameter.md

 some other method via an Option Parameter, and demands that the *other* method act on it.

-When a method takes an Option Parameter, it's a sure sign that the method has [Multiple Responsibilities](multiple-responsibilities.md) that should be separated.
+When a method takes an Option Parameter, it's a good sign that the method has [Multiple Responsibilities](multiple-responsibilities.md) that should be separated.